shaoxc/qepy/README.md

    + Go to *qepy* directory and `make install`.

 ## Tips
- - The ***QE*** and ***QEPY*** should be same version, both serial or parallel.
+ - The ***QE*** and ***QEPY*** should be both either serial or parallel.
- - `make help` will show the information of Makefile.
+ - `make help` will show the Makefile.
- - The *variables* of Makefile can do some custom functionality.
+ - The *variables* of Makefile help you customize your build.

 	e.g.

-	- "`export oldxml=yes`" can read old version QE xml file.
+	- "`export oldxml=yes`" can read old version QE xml file (i.e., qe-5.x).
 	- "`export prefix=~/.local/lib/python3.8/site-packages/`" can set the folder for installation.

 ## FAQ
- - Some Intel MPI/MKL errors occur
+ - Some Intel MPI/MKL errors occur.
+What do I do?
-	+ Make sure same version of QE and QEPY
+	+ Make sure QE and QEPY are of same version
 	+ Try `export LD_PRELOAD=/opt/intel/mkl/lib/intel64/libmkl_rt.so`

- - What's the *oldxml*?
+ - What is the *oldxml*?
-	+ QE deleted the old format (-D\_\_OLDXML) supported from [version 6.4](https://github.com/QEF/q-e/releases/tag/qe-6.4).
-In order to read the output of old format XML file, so we revert some codes in QEPY.
+	+ The old format (-D\_\_OLDXML) has been deprecated since [version 6.4](https://github.com/QEF/q-e/releases/tag/qe-6.4). *oldxml* allows you to read the output (wavefunctions, etc) from an old XML file.

- - Can not read the wavefunctions or wouldn't stop reading?
+ - Why can't I read the wavefunctions?
+Why does it hang?
 	+ If the wavefunctions were stored by old version QE (<6.4) or [eQE](http://eqe.rutgers.edu), please try *oldxml*.
 	+ There are two different ways to store wavefunctions in QE, which is controls by PW parameter [`wf_collect`](http://www.quantum-espresso.org/Doc/INPUT_PW.html#idm68).
-If not sure, simply just use one processor to read.
+In doubt, simply use one processor to read.

 ## Todo
  - Update the Makefile to support Gfortran compiler